exrev201-arch/freshed-grocery-app/COMPREHENSIVE_TEST_REPORT.md

 ### Deployment Recommendation: ✅ **APPROVED FOR PILOT TESTING**

-The Fresh Grocery Tanzania application is **production-ready** with the following characteristics:
+The Freshed Grocery Tanzania application is **production-ready** with the following characteristics:

 - **Complete Feature Set**: All planned functionality implemented
 - **Quality Codebase**: Professional TypeScript/React architecture